CEO

 Samantha Pokroy

-Samantha has over 18 years of private equity and venture capital experience in the South African and United States markets and more than two decades’ investment and finance experience.
-Having invested in technology-related businesses for over 15 years, Sam uses this experience for the benefit of all portfolio companies, whether advanced innovators or those at the outset of their digital transformation journeys.
+Samantha has 20 years of private equity and venture capital experience in the South African and United States markets and 23 years’ investment and finance experience.
+With extensive experience in the fields of technology and psychology, Samantha works with portfolio companies to unlock business potential through digital and human enablement.

-Prior to founding Sanari, she played a leading role in investments at Ethos Private Equity, which she joined in 2006.
+Prior to founding Sanari in November 2013, she played a leading role in investments at Ethos Private Equity, which she joined in 2006.
 Before that she spent two years at a Chicago-based private equity firm (KRK, now Winona Capital), and worked in investment banking (JPMorgan, Financial Sponsors Group) and consulting (Stern Stewart) in New York.

 Sam holds an MBA (Cum Laude) from the University of Chicago Booth School of Business, a BCom degree and a BA Honours degree in Industrial Psychology from the University of the Witwatersrand.
-She is also a CFA charter holder and a director on the board of SAVCA.
+She is also a CFA Charterholder.

 Get to know Sam better…